knbknb/ai-system-roles/USAGE.md

 # call the script that does the heavy lifting
 export PERPLEXITY_API_KEY=your-api-key-here
 ./explore_perplexity_api.py --prompt "Explain to a non-programmer what a REST-API is" \
-   --slug rest-api --persona "$CI"
+   --slug rest-api --persona "$CI" --persona-slug cs-instructor

 # output will be saved to a file named final-output/rest-api-<MODELNAME>.md
 ```

 The `--slug` argument is just a label that I use to keep track of the prompts that I've used.
 It will become part of the output filename.
 Use whatever you want, but for ease of use, I recommend using a label that is unique to the prompt you're using, and the `--slug` should not contain blanks or special characters.
+(Same for the `--persona-slug` argument.)